wjc-cs/test/_pages/about.md

 # 🔥 News
-- *2023.04*: &nbsp;🎉🎉 "Towards Efficient MIT query in Trajectory Data" was acceptd by ICDE 2023! :smile:
+- *2023.04*: &nbsp;🎉🎉 "Towards Efficient MIT query in Trajectory Data" was acceptd by ICDE 2023! 😊

 # 📝 Publications